May 14, 2014: WET successfully disentangled a humpback whale!

-A humpback whale entangled in crab fishing gear and struggling to swim was spotted by a whale-watching boat in the Monterey Bay National Marine Sanctuary around noon on Sunday, April 27.
+A humpback whale entangled in crab fishing gear and struggling to swim was spotted by a whale watch boat in the Monterey Bay National Marine Sanctuary around noon on Sunday, April 27.
 What followed over the next two-and-one-half weeks was an extraordinary rescue effort by trained responders of the Marine Mammal Health and Stranding Response Program along the Central California Coast.
-Click here for full story.

 Entangled Whale Hotline: